COREA icon COREA: Coupled Relightable 3D Gaussians

 Additional Results

-Demos for Novel-view Synthesis, Mesh Reconstruction, and Physically-based Rendering.
+Demos for SH-based NVS, Surface Reconstruction, and Inverse PBR.
 (Click a thumbnail to switch)

 Novel-view Synthesis Comparison